 - Upload sequence(s) in ab1 (files ending with .ab1) or FASTA format.
 Click "Browse" to navigate to a folder on your desktop or drive containing your sequence(s).
 Select a sequence by clicking on its file name.
 Select more than one sequence by holding down the ctrl key while clicking file names.
 Once you have selected the sequences you want, click "Open".

 - Enter a sequence in FASTA format.
-Below is an example of this format. the ">" symbol demarcates the sequence name.
+Below is an example of this format.
+The ">" symbol demarcates the sequence name.
 The sequence is started on the next line.

 - Import a sequence/trace from the DNALC.
-Click on your tracking number.
+Click your tracking number.
 Select one or more files from the list.
 Click to "Add" selected files.

 - Select a sample sequence.

-Pair Forward and Reverse Reads
+Pair and Build Consensus for Forward and Reverse Reads

 - The DNA sequencing software measures the fluorescence emitted in each of four channels – A,T,C,G – and records these as a trace, or electropherogram.
 In a good sequencing reaction, the nucleotide at a given position will be fluorescently labeled far in excess of background (random) labeling of the other three nucleotides, producing a "peak" at that position in the trace.
 Thus, peaks in the electropherogram correlate to nucleotide positions in the DNA sequence.